2nd Call for Abstracts

 - Results (word limit: 250)

 - Up to 2 tables or figures

 By submitting an abstract to ITS2023, the first author (submitting author):

 - Takes responsibility for the accuracy of the submitted abstract.

-- Confirms that the abstract is not under consideration for presentation or publication elsewhere and has not previously been presented or published in its most recent form.
+- Confirms that the abstract is not under consideration for presentation or publication elsewhere and has not previously been presented or published.

 - Approves the publication of the abstract, when selected for presentation, in the final issue of the proceedings.

 - Confirms that the presenting author will register by August 20, 2023 and attend the Conference.
 Abstracts by authors who have not registered with the Conference by this date will not be included in the program or publication.

 The International Research Committee reserves the right to reject submissions that follow these guidelines or may request a revision by the presenter prior to acceptance.